LCA-EET/Lichdom/README.md

 - Note that many recruitable NPCs simply refuse to undergo this Lichdom ritual for personal reasons.
 (This too is configurable if you just want to ignore the story ramifications of Valygar, Minsc, and Jaheira becoming Liches, for example.)

 - A series of tasks given by Gravetender Morris.
-Notably, you will need at least 3 Lich Dusts (a new item from this mod) from the corpses of Alhoons, Liches, and Demiliches.
+Notably, you will need at least 3 Lich Dusts (a new key item from this mod) from the corpses of Alhoons, Liches, and Demiliches.
 (This item is droppable, but unstealable.)
+If Dracoliches were in the game, they would also carry Lich Dust.